BeMoreHumanOrg/bemorehuman/README.md

 3. Make working directory.
 4. Integrate with a webserver.
 5. (optional but recommended installation verification) Download and prep Grouplens movie rating dataset.
-6. (optional but recommended installation verification) Run a test-accuracy binary and compare the results against a known working system.
+6. (optional but recommended installation verification) Run the test-accuracy binary and compare the results against a known working system.